fardousalam/Commandline-Terminal-with-UART/README.md

 # UART Command Line Terminal Programming

+# Motivation of this Project
+In Embedded system it's a very common application that we write a command in our terminal and wants to do some actions according to the command.
+So, this project can be used for this type of work.
+The developper just need to modify his/her code according to the required acctions.

 # Tasks of this Project:

 1. Enabling the tera term terminal to receive the command string in UART recieve interrupt mode